Last Updated: 26th November

 These let people see how the UK is doing to some other countries around the world!
 Just bear in mind that making direct comparisons between countries like this has a lot of issues.
 Different countries, even inside the UK, will do things differently.

-The number of infections will directly relate to how aggressive the country is on testing – a country that carries out more tests will have more infections, also resulting in a lower fatality rate.
+The number of cases will directly relate to how aggressive the country is on testing – a country that carries out more tests will have more cases.
 Some countries also record deaths differently.

-There’s really no perfect way to compare countries, but the growth chart and comparison table at least give us a look at how things are in a general sense!
+There’s really no perfect way to compare countries, but the comparisons here at least give us a basic look at how things are.